 Research suggests that those who are better able to show themselves compassion also have lower body image distress and dissatisfaction than people who are more critical of themselves.

 Having trouble applying the strategies?

-Book a FREE discovery call with Dr Rachel Evans.
+Book a FREE clarity call with Dr Rachel Evans.